 Aside from the obvious difference in total poundage, there are also a few subtle points of distinction between the two sets.

 Overall Length – At 17.5″, the Bowflex SelectTech 1090 is about 2 inches longer than the 552 (15.75″) in order to accommodate more weight.

 Weight Increases – The heavier Bowflex SelectTech 1090 goes up in increments of 5 lbs, while the lighter 552 goes up in increments of 2,5 lbs up to 25 lbs, then 5 lbs all the way up to 52,5 lbs.

-Color Finish – The SelectTech 1090 are an all black affair, while the SelectTech 552 are black and red.
+Color Finish – The SelectTech 1090 is an all-black affair, while the SelectTech 552 is black and red.